bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 Copy `templates/public/components/page-wrapper.php` to `bigcommerce/components/page-wrapper.php`

-As WordPress loads, it will first check for a custom template override in your theme’s bigcommerce directory; if no custom template is found there, WordPress will fetch the built-in plugin template instead.
+As WordPress loads, it will first check for a custom template override in your theme's `/bigcommerce` directory; if there is no custom template there, WordPress will fetch the built-in plugin template instead.

 ### Required classes